dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-dynamics-crm-online-with-microsoft-intune.md

 ---

 # Restrict access to Dynamics CRM Online with Intune
-You can control access to Microsoft Dynamics CRM Online from iOS and Android devices with Microsoft Intune conditional access.
+You can control access to Microsoft Dynamics CRM Online from iOS and Android devices by using Microsoft Intune conditional access.
 Intune conditional access has two components:
 * A [device compliance policy](introduction-to-device-compliance-policies-in-microsoft-intune.md) that the device must comply with in order to be considered compliant.
 * A [conditional access policy](restrict-access-to-email-and-o365-services-with-microsoft-intune.md) where you specify the conditions that the device must meet in order to access the service.